AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 * useNegativeOneBinaryLabel: Set whether or not if the incorrect label uses -1 instead of 0.

-* targetCost: The cost at which the model stops training.
+* targetTotalCost: The total cost at which the model stops training.

 #### Returns: